 Item 3 shows you that this basil is safe to grow in container gardens.
 Containers need to be 12″ in size.
 Here’s where this can get tricky.
 Some seed companies put this on the front.
-Some simply say “container friendly” either on the front or the back…some tell you what size
+Others simply say “container friendly” either on the front or the back.
+Still others tell you what size.

 Here’s where this can get tricky.
 Some seed companies put this on the front.
-Some simply say “container friendly” either on the front or the back.
-Some tell you what size container you should place your seeds in.
+But some simply say “container friendly” either on the front or the back.
+Yet some others tell you what size container you should place your seeds in.
 However, some don’t tell you.

 A good rule of thumb for container gardening is to choose a pot with a diameter equal to or larger than the estimated height of the plant.
 You can plant 3 or 4 of the same plants in the container.
 You want the roots to be able to take firmly into the soil.
 Plus, the plant needs plenty of space to grow.

 Someplace on the back of the seed packet, you will find out the length of time that the plant will flourish.
 Herbs like basil, for example, are good from spring through fall.
 However, lettuce will droop in most climates once the daily temperature keeps above 80.

 If you are in a cooler climate, you could have success with cool weather crops into the early part of July.
 However, in the south, you would rotate in a new crop after spring.
 These bits of insight will help you decide if you want to plant a particular item or move on to something that will fare better in your region.

 ITEM 5 – HOW TO DETERMINE A PLANTING LOCATION